 Generally speaking, serums are lighter and more fluid than moisturizers and should be applied first.
-Creams will act more on the surface and products which are more fluid products will penetrate more deeply.
+Creams will act more on the surface while lighter textures will penetrate more deeply.

 Can I apply makeup over my sun protection?
 What about sun protection on top of makeup?

 It’s vital to apply a sunscreen like Eryfotona Actinica on top of your moisturizer in the morning, ideally 365 days a year.
 Once you’ve applied your sunscreen, you can then go ahead with your regular makeup routine if you have one.

 Flament et al. Effect of the sun on visible signs of aging in Caucasian skin.
 In Clinical, Cosmetic and Investigative Dermatology (2013); 6: 221-232.